 Some interesting reading for a Monday morning:

-- Gearing up for GIS in the Rockies – Time for the fall conference season to kick into high gear.
-Front Range GIS is a unique community who do some really great things with both proprietary and open source tools (usually in combination).
+Gearing up for GIS in the Rockies – Time for the fall conference season to kick into high gear.
+Front Range GIS is a unique community that does some really great things with both proprietary and open-source tools (usually in combination).
 Bummed I can’t go.

 As you examine the specification, you’ll probably notice that it looks like the?ArcGIS REST API.
 This is deliberate.
 The pattern we have used at Esri for exposing REST-ful GIS services has been embraced by thousands of developers who use the ArcGIS Web APIs.
 It is a simple and intuitive way of structuring and talking to GIS Web services.
 We wanted you to feel free to implement services that follow the same pattern.